-D. Contributions to travel

-Name and address of eachDates on which travel wasNaperson who made any financial undertakenTeor other contribution to anyCotravel undertaken by me at anyovertime since 30 Junewho

-Name of States, Territories of the Commonwealth and overseas countries in which travel was undertaken
+D. Contributions to travel Name and address of each Dates on which travel was Name of States, person who made any financi al undertaken Territories of the or other contribution to any Commonwealth and travel undertaken by me at ar у overseas countries in time since 30 June which travel was undertaken

-E. Interests and positions in co orporations Name and address of each Nature of Description of Description of corporation in which I had an interest (if any) position (if any) principal objects (if interest or held a position at any) of corporation the return date/at any time (except in case of since 30 June listed company)
+E. Interests and positions in corporations Name and address of each Nature of Description of Description of corporation in which I had an interest (if any) position (if any ) principal objects (if interest or held a position at any) of corporation the return date/at any time (except in case of since 30 June listed company)